MoazTahir/Machine-Learning/Deep Learning/Neural Networks/Autoencoders/Sparse Autoencoder/pytorch/README.md

 ---

+## Learning goals

+- Internalise how KL-based sparsity regularisation balances representation quality and reconstruction fidelity.
+- Inspect latent activations to verify whether the desired sparsity level is achieved during training.
+- Experiment with hyperparameters that control the sparsity target and penalty weight.

+---

+## Implementation highlights

+- The encoder uses sigmoid activations so latent activations stay in (0, 1), making the KL term well-behaved.
+- Training metrics track the KL penalty alongside PSNR, helping you judge the trade-off in real time.
+- Utility helpers expose the KL computation for reuse in notebooks or hybrid objectives.

+---

 ## 1. Notebook tour

 - `notebooks/sparse_autoencoder_pytorch.ipynb` follows the same workflow as other modules: configure, train, inspect sparsity/KL metrics, and reconstruct examples.